danpursuit/all-is-one/README.md

 # all-is-one (beta)
 AI1 is an all-inclusive user interface for AI image generation with procedural experiment capabilities.
 The user interface is intuitive to understand for beginners while also providing advanced features.
 Open source under the Apache 2.0 license.

-Mac version is working in testing.
-Will be released soon!
-- to update your environment, if it exists already: conda env update --name ai1 --file environment.yaml --prune
+Windows users: to update your environment, if it exists already: conda env update --name ai1 --file environment.yaml --prune Mac M1+ Chip supported!
+Use mac_environment.yaml instead of environment.yaml

 1. [Standard Features](#standard)
 1. [Full Features](#features)